Code-Institute-Submissions/Python-Essentials---Battleships/README.md

 - There are no known bugs, clear through extensive testing currently within the game.

+## Setting up the Repo

+- Log in to GitHub and nvaigate to the [CI Python Template](https://github.com/Code-Institute-Org/python-essentials-template) .
+- Select the 'Use this template' button.
+- Choose a name and description for the repo.
+- Select the 'Creat repository from template' button.

+## Forking

+- Sign in to Github and go to [BLACKBEARD's BATTLESHIPS](https://github.com/WHLW27/Python-Essentials---Battleships).
+- Select the 'Fork' button at the top right hand side of the webpage.
+- Choose a name and description for the fork.
+- Select the 'Create Fork' button.

+## Cloning

+- Sign in to Github and go to [BLACKBEARD's BATTLESHIPS](https://github.com/WHLW27/Python-Essentials---Battleships).
+- Above the file table click the ‘code’ button.
+- Several options are avaliable, HTTPS, SSH and GitHub CLI, make a choice and select the 'Copy to clipboard' button next to the URL.
+- Open git bash.
+- Type ‘git clone’ and then paste the URL you copied.
+Press Enter.
+- For more information read the topic [Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 ## Deployment

 - The code was deployed to the Code Institutes mock Terminal on Heroku.
 The steps to deploy are as follows:
   - Fork or clone this repository.
 Or create a project via the [CI Python Template](https://github.com/Code-Institute-Org/python-essentials-template)
+  - If your requirements.txt file has not changed you can skip this step.
+Otherwise, in your terminal type 'pip3 freeze > requirements.txt' then save and push the changes.
+  - Sign in to Heroku.com
   - Create a new app via Heroku, name the app something descriptive.
-  - From the settings page add the following build packs in this order: 1st Python, 2nd node.js.
+  - From the 'Settings' tab find the 'Config Vars' section and click the 'Reveal Config Vars' button.
   - Add a Config Var with the following details: KEY = PORT, VALUE = 8000.
+  - (The next step applies only if your project requires a creds.json file) In the field for 'KEY' enter the value 'CREDS' in all capitals.
+In the field for 'VALUE' copy and paste the entire contents of your creds.json file from your project.
+Then click 'Add'.
+  - From the settings page add the following build packs by selecting the 'Add Buildpacks' button.
+Add packs in this order: 1st Python, 2nd node.js.
-  - Selecte the 'Deploy' tab chose the 'GitHub' dpeloyment method and connect with the relevant GitHub repo.
+  - Selecte the 'Deploy' tab chose the 'GitHub' deployment method and connect with the relevant GitHub repo.
   - It is avisable to chose the 'Manual Deploy' method, selecting the 'Main' branch then selcting 'Deploy'
+  - If you want to rebuild your app automatically you can also select the 'Enable Automatic Deploys' button which will then rebuild the app every time you push any changes.
   - Wait for the terminal to complete and deploy the app.

-The live link can be found here - [BLACKBEARD's BATTLESHIPS](https://whlw27.github.io/JavaScript-Essentials---Rock-Paper-Scissors-Spock/).
+The live link can be found here - [BLACKBEARD's BATTLESHIPS](https://blackbeards-battleships.herokuapp.com/).

 ## Credits

-### Helpful information
+- Code Institute for the Python Template used.

+### Code resources and guidance.

 - Additional guidance on Python was found on [W3 Schools](https://www.w3schools.com/).
+- Additional guidance on Python was found on [GeeksforGeeks](https://www.geeksforgeeks.org/).
+- Additional guidance on Python was found on [Stack Overflow](https://stackoverflow.com/).
 - Additional self-lead projects and study on Python was found on [Codecademy](https://www.codecademy.com/learn) via the PRO subscription.
+- Helpful Python videos on youtube by [Knowledge Mavens](https://www.youtube.com/c/KnowledgeMavens1).
+- Helpful Python videos on youtube by [CS Students](https://www.youtube.com/channel/UCI1-IN8JwmFxtY_eVcIATTg).

+### Technologies used
+- Python
+- Heroku.com
+- GitHub
+- GitPod

 ### Python Libraries used